Cornella Bianca

-The Cornella Bianca is a breed of domestic sheep from the Apennines of Emilia–Romagna in central Italy.
+The Cornella Bianca is an Italian breed of domestic sheep from the Apennines of Emilia–Romagna in central Italy.
 It is raised principally in mountainous parts of the provinces of Bologna, Modena and Reggio Emilia, where it is transhumant.
 Some are also raised in the plains around Ferrara, Rovigo and Vicenza.
 It is found particularly in the comuni of Minerbio, Baricella and Malalbergo in the province of Bologna and Argenta in the province of Ferrara.

 History

 The origins of the Cornella Bianca breed are unknown.
-It has probably been influenced by the Garfagnina Bianca and Massese breeds from the Tuscan side of the Apennines, with which the transhumance would have brought it in contact.
+It has probably been influenced by the Garfagnina Bianca and Massese breeds from the Tuscan side of the Apennines, with which the transhumance would have brought it into contact.
 It is one of the forty-two autochthonous local sheep breeds of limited distribution for which a herdbook is kept by the Associazione Nazionale della Pastorizia, the Italian national association of sheep-breeders.

-The conservation status of the Cornella Bianca was listed as "critical" by the FAO in 2007.
+The conservation status of the Cornella Bianca was listed as "critical" by the Food and Agriculture Organization of the United Nations in 2007.
 In 2013 total numbers for the breed were reported to be 228.